-38 Stage equipment:
+37 Stage equipment:

 Specific requirements are addressed to ensure that equipment used on and around a School stage is maintained in a safe condition.
+More specialist information can be obtained via the School's Theatre Technician

-39 Stress:
+38 Stress:

 An increasing issue within all workplaces is the subject of stress.
 Stress can affect different people in different ways.
 The causes of stress can vary greatly.
 Managers are encouraged to be aware of the possible causes and to take action to reduce the likelihood that employees will become stressed.
 Suitable measures are also to be in place to enable anyone suffering from stress related symptoms to receive appropriate help and assistance.
+Further information can be obtained via the School's Human Resources Department (HR).

-40 Swimming pool safety:
+39 Swimming pool safety: